yf-cheng-edu/LLM-AutoIF-SFT-DPO/README.md

 ---

-## Citation
+## Acknowledgments & Theoretical Foundation

-If you use the AutoIF framework in academic research or if this project inspires your work, please cite the original paper:
+The core logic of automated data synthesis and execution feedback in this framework was profoundly inspired by the outstanding research of Dong et al. We pay tribute to the open-source spirit and exploratory work of the original authors.
+If you utilize the data synthesis pipeline of this framework in your research, please ensure you cite the original paper:

 ```bibtex
 @inproceedings{dong2025self,